asantewaa-bremang/unsupervised_wav/README.md

 *Please note:* Before you run the run_wav2vec script, you  can manually edit the variable "max_update: " in this file with the path unsupervised_wav/fairseq/examples/wav2vec/unsupervised/config/gan/w2vu.yaml

+ Also, the all audio files must be converted to .wav for a successful script run

 The current max_update is high so you can adjust it based on your dataset.